dikortis/LetsTalkETC/Episodes/Episode_14.md

-you need to try to be your whether you who are conscious of it or not you're part of by virtue of your human biology system etc you're part of a larger ecosystem and so you can you know potentially create this whole virtuous cycle around that so thank you
+you need to try to be your whether you who are conscious of it or not you're part of by virtue of your human biology system ETC you're part of a larger ecosystem and so you can you know potentially create this whole virtuous cycle around that so thank you